chrisshayan/intelligent-banking-employee-browser/README.md

 1. Start the app: `npm start` or `npm run dev`
 2. The app will open with a test page (in development mode)
-3. Check the browser console to see if the `BankingAI` bridge is loaded
+3. Check the browser console to see if the `backbaseAI` bridge is loaded
 4. Test the API by clicking the test buttons on the test page

 ## Current Status